 A. Certain types of financial aid may be applied to board expenses (this is how meal plans are classified).
 Students are urged to be proactive in working with the Office of Student Financial Aid to secure aid that can be used for board expenses.
 Georgia’s HOPE Scholarship does not cover meal plan expenses.

-A. We are aware there are a number of students at KSU who are engaged in experiential learning (a few examples: TOSS, student teaching, full-time internships, study abroad, and designated Web Learners).
+A. We recognize there are a number of students at KSU who are engaged in experiential learning (a few examples: TOSS, student teaching, full-time internships, study abroad, and designated Web Learners).
 Designated Web Learners, students in study abroad courses, and students in TOSS and student teaching will be automatically exempted from their meal plan requirement.
 Students in internship programs must notify Culinary Services of their internship and, in order to be exempted, the student must be a full-time intern (at least 12 credit hours).
 Part-time internships are not exempted.

 A. Full-time DEHP (Dual-Enrollment Honors Program) students who commute to classes at KSU are not required to purchase a meal plan.
 Any DEHP students residing in on-campus housing will be required to participate at the first-year student level.
 DEHP students who are not required to participate are welcome to do so on a voluntary basis.

-A. Students wishing to upgrade to a larger plan should complete a Meal Plan Upgrade request in Owl Express.
+A. Students who wish to upgrade to a larger plan should complete a Meal Plan Upgrade request in Owl Express.
 This can be found in the Student Services menu of Owl Express once you’ve logged in.
 It is extremely important that all upgrade requests be completed by 5:00pm on the last day of Add/Drop each semester, or they WILL NOT be posted to your student account.
 After Add/Drop is over, students may purchase additional meals via mealplans.kennesaw.edu (this may be done at any point in the semester).